-- The Target of Evaluation (TOE) is the ST33J2M0 A02 platform. - "ST33J2M0 A02" completely identifies the TOE including its components listed in Table 1:\\TOE components, its guidance documentation detailed in \\Table 14: Guidance documentation\, and its development and production sites indicated in \\Table 15: Sites list.\ - A02 is the version of the evaluated platform.
+- The Target of Evaluation (TOE) is the ST54J A01. - "ST54J A01" completely identifies the TOE including its components listed in Table 1: TOE components, its guidance documentation detailed in Table 14: Guidance documentation, and its development and production sites indicated in Table 15: Sites list. - A01 is the version of the evaluated platform.
 Any change in the TOE components, the guidance documentation and the list of sites leads to a new version of the evaluated platform, thus a new TOE.